 - Common communications standards

 - Visibility and forecasts

 - Well-defined fallback / off-line behaviour

 - Integrated control of solar and battery output can be beneficial

 VPPs are still in the early stages of development, both in terms of the size of VPP portfolios and in the sophistication of software and communication systems used to operate them.
 There are a multitude of ways virtual power plants can take shape.
 Australia has a relatively high market penetration of solar and battery, which presents itself as the perfect proving ground for VPPs.

 At this stage of VPP uptake, it is important that VPP operators present a strong business case and ongoing support for its generator base – the system owners.
 At the same time, VPP operators will need to overcome teething issues such as data security, operational mechanism, and bidding into the ancillary services market with great reliability.

 AEMO’s VPP Demonstration Trial will provide valuable insights and much needed unification of specifications for not only VPP operators, but possibly for battery and inverter manufacturers too.

 GSES will be watching the developments with interest to find out what, if any, implications this holds for installers and customers.
-Check out our latest webinar on Virtual Power Plants for a better understanding of the fundamentals of VPPs: https://www.gses.com.au/product/virtual-power-plants.
-This webinar consists of videos and quizzes after each video.
+Check out our latest sprint course on Virtual Power Plants for a better understanding of the fundamentals of VPPs: https://www.gses.com.au/product/virtual-power-plants.
+This sprint course consists of videos and quizzes after each video.
 Successful completion of the quizzes will provide the participant with a GSES certificate of completion.